Best Blues Harmonica – Extensive Research and Results

 The Fender Blues Deluxe Harmonica is another proof of Fender’s success outside their usual market – which is guitars and related gear.

-This particular harmonica is meant as an entry level option, with an affordable price tag that will easily appeal to beginners.
+This blues harp is meant as an entry-level option, with an affordable price tag that will easily appeal to beginners.

-It has chrome metal covers, brass reeds and ABS plastic combs that work together to provide a distinctly bright voicing.
+It has chrome metal covers, brass reeds, and ABS plastic combs that work together to provide a distinctly bright voice.
+However, some experienced users do complain about the position of the cover plates.
+It does lead to slight adjustments to your technique.

 • Type: Diatonic